-IoT technology in consumer products is highly saturated so it can be hard to differentiate companies to find the best technology for your product or service.
+The saturation of IoT Technology in consumer products makes identifying the best platform for your product or service difficult.
 With so much competition, IoT platforms that focus on a niche market or function have gained popularity.
-Some other key differentiating characteristics to consider when deciding on IoT technology include ease of implementation, communication of ROI, system architecture, vertical market solutions, horizontal solution completeness and the ecosystems of partners.
+Some key differentiating characteristics to consider when deciding on IoT technology includes ease of implementation, communication of ROI, system architecture, vertical market solutions, horizontal solution completeness and the ecosystems of partners.

 Here are some IoT companies offering services, devices, and platforms that are helping to revolutionize the consumer products industry:

 Arrayent is a software-as-a-service solution IoT platform founded in 2005 by Shane Dyer and acquired in 2017 by Prodea Systems, Inc. The company has connected hundreds of consumer products to the Internet of Things making them Smart Devices.
 Some of their customers include P&G, Whirlpool, Pentair and Chamberlain Group.
 They offer smart home, cloud-based surveillance, and control and automation services.
 Arrayent worked with Maytag to create a software, Maytag Connect 360° that monitored and communicated machine usage, maintenance issues, and end-user alters.
 This creates more efficient systems in multi-unit complexes and university housing systems for users, property owners.
 This connected system can reduce services costs, saving one of the two trips typically required in maintenance work, and increase availability for users.